 If you want to make the best guacamole, there are a few things you need to know.
 I swear by this recipe, but also by these tips that help make it the best it can be.

-My dad thinks my guacamole is so good that he used to just drop off ingredients at my house and have me make it, and he’d take it home.
-My mom, the woman I inherited all my cooking skills from, even says my guac is the best.
-My toddler nephew also can’t get enough of my guacamole.
-You should see the kid’s face when I make it for him!
-But outside my family, the praise is equally positive—lest you think they only says nice things to make me feel good about my guacamole skills because they love me.
+My dad used to just drop off ingredients at my house to take his freshly-made guacamole to go.
+Mom, the woman I inherited all my cooking skills from, even says my guac is the best.
+Our nephews also can't get enough of my guacamole.
+You should see the kids' faces when I make it!
+Outside my family, the praise is equally positive.
+My best friend officially calls my guacamole recipe "Maura-mole" and I think that's beautiful.

 Yes, that’s really the secret.